Partick Thistle F.C.: Ian McCall's first tenure (2007–2011)

 Despite starting well upon returning to the First Division, Dick Campbell was sacked on 27 March 2007, following a succession of poor results.
 A caretaker management team of Jimmy Bone and Terry Butcher saw out the season before Ian McCall, a former player, was unveiled as manager.
 McCall's first season saw Thistle finish 6th in the First Division and embark on a successful Scottish Cup campaign, reaching the quarter-finals before being defeated by eventual winners Rangers after a 1–1 draw at Ibrox, Thistle lost the replay 2–0 at Firhill.
 League form further improved in season 2008–09 with Thistle exceeding expectations to finish 2nd in the First Division, behind St Johnstone.
 This season saw midfielder Gary Harkins win the Irn Bru Phenomenal Player of the Year and Northern Ireland's Jonny Tuffey become the club's first full international for several years.

 McCall quit his post as manager in April 2011, citing personal reasons.
 Jackie McNamara was initially appointed as caretaker manager before being made full-time manager of the club at the end of the 2010–11 season.

 Jackie McNamara (2011–2013)

-McNamara and assistant Simon Donnelly guided Thistle to a sixth-place finish in 2011–12 season.
+McNamara and assistant Simon Donnelly guided Thistle to a sixth-place finish in the 2011–12 season.
 The following season Thistle started well and emerged as promotion candidates, competing with Dunfermline and Greenock Morton for a place in the following season's top flight.
 On 29 January 2013 the club gave permission to Dundee United to speak to McNamara about becoming their new manager.
 The following day McNamara and his assistant Simon Donnelly resigned, to become the new management team at United.
 Along with Donnelly, Jackie McNamara brought goalkeeper Craig Hinchliffe, Paul Paton and Chris Erskine to Tannadice.
 Thistle were second in the league at the time and, because McNamara was under contract, compensation was owed to the club.